Dec. 7, 2005, Revised: Spring 2016, Dec. 6, 2017, March 19, 2019

 ARTICLE IV — OFFICERS AND THEIR DUTIESSection 1.
 The officers of this Association shall be a President, vice-president, secretary, and treasurer.
 The past president and the RET Newsletter editor shall both serve as ex-officio and voting members of the Executive Board.

-Section 2.
-The president acts as the spokesperson, representative, and leader for the Association, calls and conducts all association meetings, coordinates officer responsibilities, provides guidance and direction for the Association and works with the District designated Association liaison, District staff and Association membership in the achievement of Association goals and objectives.
-The president shall also appoint the editor of the newsletter.
+The President shall also appoint the editor of the newsletter.
 The President shall have the power to appoint an official representative for meetings if unable to be the official representative.
 The President shall coordinate the printing and mailing of the summer RET Newsletter.
 All powers not otherwise delegated to other officers shall be reserved to the President.

 Section 2.
 A nominating committee shall be appointed by the President.
 It shall present a slate of candidates in time for publication in the fall RET newsletter.
 The candidates should be in good standing and have agreed to serve if elected.
 The officers shall be elected and installed at the December business meeting and assume office at that time.